Hetu v2: A General and Scalable Deep Learning System with Hierarchical and Heterogeneous Single Program Multiple Data Annotations: Hierarchical Communication Resolution

-\subsection{Batched-send-receive Mechanism}
+\subsection{Batched-Send-Receive Mechanism}

-When sharding does not involve $Partial$, any complex re-partitioning can be decomposed into multiple send and receive operations, referred to as \textbf{batched-send-receive (BSR)}.
-This method is particularly useful for handling intricate communication patterns.
-As depicted in Figure~\ref{fig:bsr}, the BSR process begins by identifying the finest-grained slices.
-A BSR table is then constructed to map each slice to its initial owner devices and the devices that subsequently require it.
-From this table, a BSR plan is generated to orchestrate communication.
+When it does not involve \textit{Partial}, any complex resharding can be decomposed into multiple send and receive operators, referred to as batched-send-receive (\texttt{BSR}), which is particularly useful for handling complex communication patterns that cannot be supported by collective communications.

-For each slice, we consider its required devices one by one as the receiving end.
-When a slice is owned by multiple devices, one of them needs to be selected as the sending end, making this a multiple-choice problem.
-To determine an optimistic BSR plan, we sequentially scan the BSR table and apply the following heuristics:

-\textbf{(\uppercase\expandafter{\romannumeral1}) Local copy for already owned slices.} If a slice is already owned by the device that requires it, no communication is necessary.
-Instead, a local memory copy is performed.
-For example, in Figure~\ref{fig:bsr}, the first slice is needed by GPU1, which already owns it, so no send-receive is needed.

-\textbf{(\uppercase\expandafter{\romannumeral2}) Prioritize higher bandwidth links.} When multiple devices own a slice, the one with the highest bandwidth to the receiver is chosen as the sender.
-For instance, in Figure~\ref{fig:bsr}, the second slice is owned by both GPU1 and GPU9.
-If the bandwidth between GPU9 and GPU8 exceeds that between GPU1 and GPU8, GPU9 is selected as the sender.

-\textbf{(\uppercase\expandafter{\romannumeral3}) Balance cumulative send load.} In cases where multiple devices have the same bandwidth to the receiver, the device with the lower cumulative send load is preferred.
-In Figure~\ref{fig:bsr}, for the third and fourth slices, assuming equal bandwidth among GPU0-3 (e.g., all using NVLink links of the same capacity), if GPU1 has already sent the third slice, GPU2 is chosen to send the fourth slice to balance the load.